Working with Lists

 # [1, 10, 3, 4]

-Removing or adding items from list
+Removing or Adding Items from List

-In addition to insert and update, we also have prepend and append.
+.
 These let you insert to the beginning of a list or at the end of the list, respectively.

 For example: